Cuisine of Ohio: Akron

 Sauerkraut balls were voted Akron's official dish in 1996.
 One local manufacturer has compared Akron's relationship to sauerkraut balls to Buffalo's relationship to buffalo wings or Philadelphia's relationship to Philly cheese steaks.
 In general, they are fritters containing sauerkraut, ground meat, and a binder such as cream cheese; they may have other ingredients mixed in or be accompanied with dipping sauces.
 According to multiple sources, German or Polish immigrants originally created sauerkraut balls in Akron.
 However, the book Akron Family Recipes states that the dish was first served in the 1940s at a German restaurant in Cleveland.
 Typically an appetizer or a holiday food, sauerkraut balls are also eaten in other Ohio cities like Cincinnati.

 In the 1960s, two Lebanese immigrants developed a recipe for pressure cooking seasoned potato wedges which they dubbed JoJo's.
 Today, JoJo's are still sold at their restaurant, Fiesta Pizza and Chicken, and other chicken restaurants across Akron.
 The origin of JoJo's is unclear as cooks from elsewhere in the US have also taken credit for creating them.

 White French is a creamy salad dressing distinct from French dressing and considered to be "uniquely Akron".
 White French is often mayonnaise-based and made with mustard, onion, white vinegar, and sugar.
 Some versions have a mild garlic flavor.
 Sold at longstanding local restaurants like Ken Stewart's Grille and Papa Joe's, it is often served on a wedge salad.

 Barberton chicken was brought to the greater Akron area in the 1930s by a family of Serbian immigrants who opened a restaurant in Barberton called Belgrade Gardens.
 Seasoned primarily with salt, the chicken is breaded, chilled overnight, and then deep fried in lard at a low temperature.
-The chicken is typically served with a dish called hot rice or hot sauce, consisting of rice, tomato, hot peppers, and onions.
+The chicken is typically served with a dish called hot rice or hot sauce, which consists of rice, tomato, hot peppers, and onions.
 Coleslaw and french fries are often included as well.
 Based on the pohovana piletina dish from Vojvodina, Barberton chicken is still sold at Belgrade Gardens and a few other Serbian restaurants in the area.
 The dish has been featured in the shows Food Feuds and Roadfood as well as the book Fried Chicken: An American Story by John T. Edge.

 In 2012, the Akron Beacon Journal included sauerkraut balls and white French on its Taste of Akron Top 20 list.
 As part of its "Only in Akron" promotional series, the Akron RubberDucks baseball team has temporarily rebranded as the Akron JoJo's, the Akron Sauerkraut Balls, the Akron White French, and the Barberton Fried Chicken and Hot Rice.